1. We have audited the attached Balance Sheet of TRANSCORP

 e) According to the information and explanations given to us, the

-Company has not, during the year taken any loan, secured or unsecured,
+Company has, during the year taken loan, secured or unsecured, from

-from companies, firms, or other parties covered in the register
+companies, firms, or other parties covered in the register maintained

-maintained under Section 301 of the Companies Act, 1956.
-Number of
+under Section 301 of the Companies Act, 1956.
+Number of parties and

-parties and amount involved therefore is NIL and Rs.
-NIL respectively.
+amount involved is 2 and Rs.
+86.30 Lacs respectively.
+However there was

 Company, secured or unsecured are not prima facie prejudicial to the